beejjorgensen/bgc/src/bgc_part_0200_var_stat.md

 So `1` is true.
 And `-37` is true.
 And `0` is false.

-You can just declare Boolean types as `int`s:
+You can just declare Boolean types as `int`x:

 ``` {.c}
 int x = 1;